nathanaelbudijono/sekawan-fullstack/README.md

 ## Folder Structure

-Project ini dibagi menjadi beberapa bagian pada source, yaitu
+Source project structure.

-- components : Kumpulan reusable component
+- components : Reusable components
 - constant : env
-- lib : state management dan function-
+- lib : State management and functions
-- modules : component
+- modules : Components
-- pages : isi dari halaman dan api
+- pages : pages and api
 - type : types

 ## Setup

-Isi username dan database menggunakan postman dengan API
+Fill in username and password for user & admin model, you can use postman

-- user : http://localhost:3000/api/register/user (isi dengan json username dan password)
+- user : http://localhost:3000/api/register/user (fill username and password with JSON format)
-- admin : http://localhost:3000/api/register/admin (isi dengan json username dan password)
+- admin : http://localhost:3000/api/register/admin (fill username and password with JSON format)

-pastikan env database_url juga terhubung dengan prisma.
+make sure DATABASE_URL at env is filled.

-## Demo dan Penggunaan
+## Demo

-Demo dapat dinonton pada youtube [link](https://youtu.be/jweBrtNSYCE)
+Watch the demo at youtube [link](https://youtu.be/jweBrtNSYCE)